ReccaS/customer_banking/README.md

 After providing answers to these three questions — your savings balance, interest rate, and number of months — the code will calculate and print your interest earned and new savings balance.
 The code will then perform the same process for your CD account.

+## References

+Python code file from edX Boot Camps LLC, and is intended for educational purposes only.